Helena Artillery: Atlanta Campaign

-During the Atlanta Campaign, Key's Battery was assigned to Hochkiss's Battalion, usually part of Major General Patrick Cleburne's Division.
+During the Atlanta campaign, Key's Battery was assigned to Hochkiss's Battalion, usually part of Major General Patrick Cleburne's Division.
 The battalion also included Goldthwaite's Alabama Battery and Sweet's Mississippi Battery.
 On December 14, 1863, the battery was reported 93 assigned, with 71 present for duty, 60 of which were listed as effective.
 The remaining 22 were listed as absent.
-The battery's armament at the time was listed as two 12 pound howitzers and two 6-pounder guns.
+The battery's armament at the time was listed as two 12 pound Howitzers and two 6-pounder guns.

 According to the report of Major T.R.
-Hotchkiss, Key's battery was the first battery to fire on a Union Brigade involved in the demonstration against Dalton Georgia on February 25, 1864.
+Hotchkiss, Key's battery was the first battery to fire on a Union Brigade involved in the demonstration against Dalton, Georgia on February 25, 1864.
 The battery engaged at a range of approximately 700 yards and fired approximately nine rounds per gun.
 A report on the light artillery assigned to the Army of Tennessee on April 1, 1864, lists Keys battery as composed of four 12-pounder howitzers, with a strength of 61 present of 81 assigned.
 Key had command of the battalion through much of the campaign.

 During the Battle of Pickett's Mill on May 27, 1864, Key's Arkansas Battery occupied a position with Major General Cleburne's Division.
 As Brigadier General William B. Hazen's brigade attacked Cleburne's line, Key and some of his men rolled two of his guns from their original position on a ridgeline, to the far right of the line.
 Hazen's men suffered appalling casualties at the hands of Key's gunners.
 Another Brigade under Colonel William H. Gibson took its place and receive equally rough treatment.
 Finally, Colonel Frederick Knefler attempted to help extract Gibson's brigade and were also driven away by Key's guns.
 Key's two guns fired a total of 187 rounds of canister and spherical case shot during the Union assault.

-The battle of Battle of Peachtree Creek on July 20, 1864, was the first major engagement after John Bell Hood replaced Joe Johnston as commander of the Army of Tennessee.
+The Battle of Peachtree Creek on July 20, 1864, was the first major engagement after John Bell Hood replaced Joe Johnston as commander of the Army of Tennessee.
 Key's Arkansas Battery supported the attack of Brigadier General Daniel C. Govan's brigade of Cleuburne's Division.
 By July 23, 1864, Captain Key was in command of Hotshkiss's Battalion of Artillery and Lieutenant James G. Marshall was leading the Helena Artillery.

 On September 1, 1864, at the Battle of Jonesboro, Georgia, the battery, along with the rest of Govan's Brigade of Cleburne's Division was overrun and captured.
 The Battery's flag was captured by Company E, 3rd Ohio Volunteers,.
-Only 12 men excepted capture with the battery.
+Only 12 men escaped capture with the battery.
 Due to a special cartel between Union General Sherman and Confederate General John B. Hood, the unit was quickly paroled and exchanged for Union prisoners held at Andersonville Prison.
 The battery re-entered service approximately a month later.
 The battery and Govan's Brigade were released and exchanged just in time to participate in General John B. Hood's disastrous Franklin-Nashville Campaign.